rk8s-dev/rk8s/project/rkl/README.md

     networks:
       - libra-net
     volumes:
-      - ./tmp/mount/dir:/app/data # if the target direcotry is not exists, rkl will create it mannually
+      - ./tmp/mount/dir:/app/data # if the target directory is not exists, rkl will create it manually
       - ./data:/app/data2

   frontend: